kristianmandrup/vue2-dragula-demo/README.md

   },
 ```

-The template includes buttons to trigger `undo` and `redo` of those actions via the `containerManager`.
+The template includes buttons to trigger `undo` and `redo` of those actions via the `actionManager`.

 ```html
   <div class="actions">